-- A. "North America is the third-largest continent in the world.
+A. "North America is the third-largest continent in the world.
 Twenty-three countries are part of this continent.
-The largest are Canada, the United States, and Mexico." - B. "Imagine piling 14 Empire State Buildings on top of each other.
-Even if you could, you still would not be as high as the top of Mount Denali!" - C. "The Mississippi River flows down the middle of the United States from north to south.
-Many ships travel up and down this very long river." - 4.
-Based on the information in the article, which ocean is the Gulf of Mexico probably closest to? - A. the Atlantic Ocean - B. the Arctic Ocean - C. the Pacific Ocean - 5.
-What is the main idea of this article? - A. A compass rose is a part of a map that shows where north, south, east, and west are. - B. Earth is divided into seven large bodies of land, including Asia, Europe, Africa, and North America. - C. North America is a continent with oceans on its sides, many rivers, and a high mountain.
+The largest are Canada, the United States, and Mexico."

+B. "Imagine piling 14 Empire State Buildings on top of each other.
+Even if you could, you still would not be as high as the top of Mount Denali!"

+C. "The Mississippi River flows down the middle of the United States from north to south.
+Many ships travel up and down this very long river."

+4. Based on the information in the article, which ocean is the Gulf of Mexico probably closest to?

+- A. the Atlantic Ocean

+- B. the Arctic Ocean

+- C. the Pacific Ocean

+5. What is the main idea of this article?

+A. A compass rose is a part of a map that shows where north, south, east, and west are.

+B. Earth is divided into seven large bodies of land, including Asia, Europe, Africa, and North America.

+C. North America is a continent with oceans on its sides, many rivers, and a high mountain.

-AME SCHOOL Docalitation Communication Com ReadWorks® This Is North America - Comprehension Que 6.
-Read this paragraph from the article.
+This Is North America - Comprehension Questions

+6. Read this paragraph from the article.

 "The highest mountaintop in North America is Mount Denali in Alaska.
-Imagine piling 1 Empire State Buildings on top of each other.
-Even if you could, you still would not be a high as the top of Mount Denali!"
+Imagine piling 14 Empire State Buildings on top of each other.
+Even if you could, you still would not be as high as the top of Mount Denali!"

 Why might the author tell readers to imagine piling 14 Empire State Buildings on top of each other?

-A. to help readers understand how high Mount Denali is B. to warn readers about the danger of climbing tall mountains C. to persuade readers that Alaska is a great place to live 7.
-Choose the answer that best completes this sentence.
+- A. to help readers understand how high Mount Denali is - B. to warn readers about the danger of climbing tall mountains - C. to persuade readers that Alaska is a great place to live

+7. Choose the answer that best completes this sentence.

 The Empire State Building is tall, it is not as tall as Mount Denali.

+- A. so

+- B. because

+- C. but

-A. so B. because C. but 8.
-What part of a map shows you where north, south, east, and west are?
+8. What part of a map shows you where north, south, east, and west are?

 9. According to the article, what is one of the biggest rivers in North America?

-NAME SCHOOL
+10. Summarize the information in the article by writing a single sentence describing

+ReadWorks.org · © 2020 ReadWorks®, Inc. All rights reserved.

-ReadWorks° This Is North America - Comprehension Questions
+This Is North America - Comprehension Questions

 North America.